 a<0.7).
 Furthermore, a confirmatory factor analysis carried out on the UK data set achieved a poor fit when compared with the original American model.
 An optimal

 measurement model was then constructed via

 exploratory and confirmatory factor analyses with splithalf sample validation and consisted of nine dimensions compared with the original 12 in the American model.

 Conclusion This is one of the few studies to provide an evaluation of an American patient safety culture survey using data from the UK.
 The results indicate that there is

 need for caution in using the Hospital Survey on Patient Safety Culture survey in the UK and underline the importance of appropriate validation of safety culture

 surveys before extending their usage to populations outside of the specific geographical and healthcare contexts in which they were developed.

-This article is Closed Access.
-It was published in the BMJ Quality and Safety in Health Care and can also be viewed on
+This article was published in the BMJ Quality and Safety in Health Care and the definitive version can be viewed on

 the journal’s website at www.bmj.com